geosolutions-it/geoserver/doc/en/user/source/community/wps-download/rawDownload.rst

 Custom Vertical Grid Shift file for the transformation between the above Vertical CRSs ::

   5778,9274=PARAM_MT["Vertical Offset by Grid Interpolation", \
-  PARAMETER["Vertical offset file", "GV_Hoehengrid_V1.tif"],\
+  PARAMETER["Vertical offset file", "GV_Hoehengrid_V1.tif"], \
   PARAMETER["Interpolation CRS code", 4312]]

 .. note::
-   Only GeoTIFF vertical offset file are supported at the moment
+   Only GeoTIFF vertical offset files are supported at the moment

 .. note::
    By default, the raster stored on the Vertical offset file will be fully loaded in memory if its memory footprint (width * height * bytes for each pixel) is less than 8MB.
 This value might be revisited in the future when several vertical offset files start getting supported.
-Anyway, you can modify this threshold value by setting a ``org.geotools.verticalgrid.inmemory.threshold`` property to the ``JAVA_OPTS`` representing the threshold value (expressed in bytes)
+Anyway, you can modify this threshold value by setting a ``org.geotools.verticalgrid.inmemory.threshold`` property to ``JAVA_OPTS``, representing the threshold value (expressed in bytes)